oVirt/ovirt-site/source/feature/design/network/setupnetworks.html.md

     1. attach/detach networks to/from bonds

-##### Added functionality
+##### Additional options

-*   check connectivity & connectivity timeout.
+1.  **check connectivity & connectivity timeout:**

-*   after the new topology layed by VDSM, they test if any client(i.e engine) has interacted with them, in the given period timeout.
+after the new topology layed by VDSM, they test if any client(i.e engine) has interacted with them, in the given period timeout.
  When no activity seen, they revert to the baked-up topology and fail the command.

-*   force - VDSM will not validate parameters passed to set the network configuration .
+1.  **force:** VDSM will not validate parameters passed to set the network configuration .

 #### Backward compatibility